ronnieholm/Space-Invaders-ECS-Python/README.md

 # Space-invaders-ECS-Python

-A simple Space invaders game to learn about hardware independent physics and how to organizing code according to the [Entity-Component-System](https://en.wikipedia.org/wiki/Entity_component_system) architectural pattern.
+A simple Space invaders game to learn about hardware independent physics and how to organize code according to the [Entity-Component-System](https://en.wikipedia.org/wiki/Entity_component_system) architectural pattern.
 The game targets Python 3.6.9 and above.